-Despite a diet stuffed with cream, butter, cheese and meat, just 9 per cent of French adults are obese, compared with our 23 per cent, and America’s colossal 31 per cent.
+Despite a diet stuffed with cream, butter, cheese like Brie and meat, just 9 per cent of French adults are obese, compared with our 23 per cent, and America’s colossal 31 per cent.
 The French live longer too, and have lower death rates from coronary heart disease – in spite of those artery-clogging feasts of cholesterol and saturated fat.
 This curious observation, dubbed ‘the French paradox’, has baffled scientists for more than a decade.
 And it leaves us diet-obsessed Brits smarting.

 So how do they do it ?